 “Leslie Contreras Schwartz’s Fuego is filled with the power of things: floods that bring both destructive power and promise of new life, televisions that bring awful news, a small child’s naming of clouds.
 Like Plath’s most tender poems, Schwartz’s debut collection uses the minutiae of everyday living to create a world where even in the darkest times, light finds a way to come “from under / the shade, / light from under / the door.”

 –Amanda Auchter, author of The Wishing Tomb, winner of 2013 PEN Center USA Literary Award for Poetry

 Leslie Contreras Schwartz teaches writing workshops in poetry and personal essay at Inprint Houston and Writespace.
-Her poetry has appeared in Pebble Lake Review, Hermeneutic Chaos, Storyscape Literary Journal, Rust + Moth, and is forthcoming in Tinderbox Literary Journal, The Collagist and Glass: A Journal of Poetry.
-Her personal essays have appeared in the Huffington Post, Houston Chronicle, The Toast, Ozy, and Dame Magazine.
+Her poetry has appeared in The Collagist, Hermeneutic Chaos, Storyscape Literary Journal, Tinderbox, and other journals.
+Her personal essays have appeared in the the Houston Chronicle, The Toast, Ozy, and Dame Magazine.

 In 2017, she was nominated for a Puschart Prize and was also named a finalist for the Houston Poet Laureate.

 Schwartz holds an MFA in poetry from Warren Wilson College and a BA in English from Rice University, where she won the Academy of American Poets’ College & University Prize in 2001.